Declan446/Boot_Locker/README.md

 **Business Opportunities**
 * Making a percentage of the profit on every pair of boots sold on the app.
-* Advertising for different sports
+* Advertising for Football products
 * Advertising for sports brands like Adidas and Nike for example.
 * Advertising for teams that are looking for new talent.
 * Advertising for Colleges who are offering scholarships.